v-kravets/AspNetCore.Docs/aspnetcore/fundamentals/localization.md

 The code above demonstrates each of the two factory create methods.

 You can partition your localized strings by controller, area, or have just one container.
 In the sample app, a dummy class named `SharedResource` is used for shared resources.
+Note that namespace of `SharedResource` should be `Localization` even if file is placed in Resources folder.
+Resx files related to `SharedResource` should reside in the same folder as class, for example `SharedResources.fr.resx`

 [!code-csharp[](localization/sample/3.x/Localization/Resources/SharedResource.cs)]